mmterpstra/pipeline-util/README.md

 #### GTfGet1000bpExonsBeforeTES.pl

-- GTF extraction tool: extracts the 1000 bp in exon space from the genes/transcripts and dumps them to a file: this is made especially for 3 prime mrna-seq and derived protocols
+- GTF extraction tool: extracts the 1000 bp in exon space from the genes/transcripts and dumps them to a file: this is made especially for 3 prime mrna-seq (lexogen) and derived protocols

 #### PlotFloatsOnInterVals.pl

 - A beast of legency code used for production: Does some reformatting on Varscan2 output files to perform a basic aCGH like analysis within R using the package 'DNAcopy', making nice plots and making a SEG file for downstream analysis

 #### tickerRefine.pl